 What is experiential education?

 As a course director, it is likely that you are already engaging your students in some type of experiential education (EE), whether that is through using simulations in the classroom, inviting in a guest lecturer, or engaging students in a community initiative.
-The pan-university EE Common Language document (2017) provides a common language for describing the variety of EE strategies taking place at York University, and it details three main areas of focus.
+The pan-university EE Common Language document (2017) [PDF] provides a common language for describing the variety of EE strategies taking place at York University, and it details three main areas of focus.

 Classroom-focused EE exposes students to concrete learning activities that require them to reflect on what they have experienced in relation to concepts/theories being covered in the course.
 All classroom-focused EE strategies contribute to addressing student learning outcomes.
 Examples of experiential activities include: films, guest speakers, case studies, simulation and role playing, course-based research, with-in community learning activities.